 The Goal: To create a cohesive student lifecycle, governed and operated by the business area owners and valued by the student.

-The Goal: To establish a state-of-the-art platform that enables users to access, store, develop, and test computing capabilities through a secure, sustainable, and flexible environment.
+The Goal: To establish a state-of-the-art platform that enables users to leverage cloud computing capabilities through a secure, sustainable, and flexible environment.

 This Strategic Update has been developed to keep the university community informed on projects currently in progress under the IST Strategic Plan.
 For more information on the strategic plan and initiatives, contact email@example.com.